Even if you’ve never heard of the term “candle tunneling,” chances are you’ve encountered it at some time.

 We offer five approaches.

-Way 1: Using a Hair Dryer
+Way 1: Using a Hair Dryer to Fix Tunneling

-- Trim the wick and clean out the tube of any debris.
+• Trim the wick and clean out the tube of any debris.

-- Heat the wax on the top surface of the product with a heat gun (if you have one) or a blow-dryer at the hottest temperature.
+• Heat the wax on the top surface of the product with a heat gun (if you have one) or a blow-dryer at the hottest temperature.

-- To assist the unmelted wax on the sides, melt faster and gently poke it with a toothpick.
+• To assist the unmelted wax on the sides, melt faster and gently poke it with a toothpick.

-- Keep warming until the wax has completely melted and smoothed over the top part.
+• Keep warming until the wax has completely melted and smoothed over the top part.

-- Burn the product and let it burn for at least 30 minutes, or until no further tunneling is visible.
+• Burn the product and let it burn for at least 30 minutes, or until no further tunneling is visible.

-- Put the product away for a few days to let the wax set.
+• Put the product away for a few days to let the wax set.
 According to what kind of wax is used in the product, complete hardness might take anywhere from 2 days to 2 weeks.

-Way 2: The Aluminum Foil Method
+Way 2: The Aluminum Foil Method for Fixing Candle Tunneling

-- Trim the wick and clean out the tube of any material.
+• Trim the wick and clean out the tube of any material.

-- Cover the product’s top with aluminum foil.
+• Cover the product’s top with aluminum foil.

-- Cut a tiny hole in the center of the aluminum foil (about 1.5 cm).
+• Cut a tiny hole in the center of the aluminum foil (about 1.5 cm).

-- Remove the aluminum foil and ignite the wick before replacing the foil cover.
+• Remove the aluminum foil and ignite the wick before replacing the foil cover.

-- Let your product burn for several minutes or until the wax on the top has completely melted and smoothed out.
+• Let your product burn for several minutes or until the wax on the top has completely melted and smoothed out.

-- Put the product aside for a few days to let the wax solidify to its maximum firmness.
+• Put the product aside for a few days to let the wax solidify to its maximum firmness.

 Way 3: “Bake” The Candle

-Put the product you wish to repair into the oven.
-Adjust the oven temperature to 175 ℉ after closing the oven door.
+The oven isn’t just for making pizza and pie.
+It can also be used to fix a candle that has begun to tunnel.
+Put the candle you wish to fix into the oven.
+After closing the oven door, adjust the oven temperature to 175 ℉.
 Set the timer for five minutes at the end.

-Way 4: A Candle Warmer
+Way 4: Candle Warmer to Tackle Extreme Candle Tunneling

 The Way to Avoid Candle Tunneling